 D. Antonio Cantu, Ph.D.

 Professor Cantu has over twenty-five years of experience in professional education from high school through the university level, during which he has taught the following: American history, world history, economics, psychology, geography, sociology, social studies education, multicultural education, educational research, and instructional technology.
-Prior to his appointment as Chair of the Department of Teacher Education at Bradley University, he served as Professor and Dean of Education at Indiana University Kokomo, Professor of History and Director of Social Studies Education, as well as Editor of the International Journal of Social Education, at Ball State University, and Social Studies Department Chair and Teacher at Ste.
+Prior to his appointment as Associate Dean and Director of the Department of Education, Counseling, and Leadership, he served as Chair of the Department of Teacher Education at Bradley University.
+He also served as Professor and Dean of Education at Indiana University Kokomo, Professor of History and Director of Social Studies Education, as well as Editor of the International Journal of Social Education, at Ball State University, and Social Studies Department Chair and Teacher at Ste.
 Genevieve (MO) High School.
 Prior to beginning his teaching career, Professor Cantu also served as a Military Intelligence Officer in the U.S. Army.